MortelmansJonas/documentation/LIS/LIS_on_HPC.md

 git merge upstream/feature/consolidation_joint_da
 ```

-FYI, the develop already includes the following branches (no need to execute those lines if you have merged or started from th develop)
+FYI, the develop already includes the following branches (no need to execute those lines if you have merged or branched our from the develop)

 ```bash
 git merge upstream/compilation